Borneo [Malaysia and Indonesia] - July 2009

 → Similan - Sub Pictures - Thailand 2006

-The manta rays appeared at the end of the dive, as I got back on the boat with the rest of the group...
-I immediately put my fins, mask and snorkel back on and jumped into the water to admire them, snorkeling!
+The manta rays appeared at the end of the dive, while I was back on the boat with the rest of the group...
+I immediately put on my fins, mask and snorkel, and jumped into the water to admire them, snorkeling!

-Great view, magic moment.
-I palmed it with all my strength.
-Palm as ever, to follow them.
+Superb vision, magical moment.
+I flipped all the way, with all my strength.
+I flipped like never before, to follow them.
 They are fast, despite the majestic slowness of their "flight".
-My emotion, my excitement was such that I felt no fatigue.
-What an adrenaline rush!
+My emotion, my excitement were such, that I didn't feel any fatigue.
+Quite an adrenaline rush!

 Indonesia, Nusa Penida, July 2008